BlackAnt1968601851/GFWL-PCID-Fix/ReadMe.txt

-Open the bin folder and launch the exe to run the GFWL PCID Fix.
+Open the GFWL PCID fix exe file and click generate.

 (For Developers)
 1. Python 3.8.0 is required.
 For support for windows 7 users.